-Ruxley Manor is a garden centre in Sidcup, just outside of Swanley.
+Ruxley Manor is a large garden centre in Sidcup, just outside of Swanley.

 Recently they opened the Pixie Manor experience and so we paid a visit.